mabur/mang_lang/readme.md

 d = 3
 }
 ```
-The syntax `name<dictionary` is used to get the value corresponding to the name/key inside the dictionary.
+The syntax `name@dictionary` is used to get the value corresponding to the name/key inside the dictionary.
-We interpret `<` as an arrow that indicates that we get the name from the dictionary.
+This syntax is reversed compared to most languages that instead write this as `dictionary.name`.
+However, having it like this simplifies the syntax of Mangalng and makes it easier to parse.
+It also makes both function application and dictionary lookup follow the same order and pattern.

 ## 3.I Conditionals